 For more than four decades enterprise resource planning (ERP) software has been the lifeblood for German technology vendor SAP.

-That's why the release of its next generation ERP system, called S/4HANA, in February 2015 was hailed by CEO Bill McDermott as "our biggest launch in 23 years, if not in the entire history of the company".
+That's why the release of its next generation ERP system, called S/4HANA, in February 2015 was hailed by CEO Bill McDermott as the firm's "biggest launch in 23 years, if not in the entire history of the company".

 So what makes S4/HANA different from the past generations of SAP ERP systems?
 The biggest clue is in the name.
 The underlying HANA data store, which was first released by SAP in 2010, is built on a fundamentally different architecture to your classic relational database.
 It runs in-memory, with data stored in columns, allowing for faster, near to real-time analytics and compute capabilities.

-However, SAP has had trouble convincing customers, already locked in to their existing ERP deployments and licensing agreements, to move precious assets to S/4, let alone the cloud.
+However, SAP has had trouble convincing customers - many of which are already locked in to their existing ERP deployments and licensing agreements - to move precious assets to S/4, let alone the cloud.

 S/4HANA deployment options

-SAP customers can now deploy S/4HANA in their own data centre, SAP's private Enterprise Cloud platform, or in the public cloud with IaaS providers AWS, Microsoft Azure or Google Cloud.
+SAP customers can now deploy S/4HANA in their own data centre, SAP's private Enterprise Cloud platform, or in the public cloud, either fully managed on the SAP Cloud Platform, or via 'bring your own licence' to be deployed on the IaaS provider of their choice: AWS, Microsoft Azure, IBM or Google Cloud.

-The benefits of S/4 running in-memory include giving the enterprise a centralised, streamlined business suite for firms looking to take advantage of growing data streams - like online sales - and as internet of things (IoT) use cases take off.
+The primary benefit of S/4 is that it runs in-memory, giving enterprises a centralised, streamlined business suite powered by close to real time data, which is especially useful for firms looking to take advantage of growing data streams - like online sales - or asset information coming from internet of things (IoT) sensors.

-At the time of release Plattner evangelised that "in this new system layout, satellite applications do not need their own instance, which furthermore decreases the data volume".
+At the time of release Plattner evangelised: "In this new system layout, satellite applications do not need their own instance, which furthermore decreases the data volume.

 "It also means that only a single database is needed: SAP HANA.
 As a matter of fact, applications and database will grow together and there will be no distinction between application and database layer."